Davison Mercury Through the Houses #

 Twelfth House #

-Davison Mercury in the twelfth house gives the relationship’s communication a subtle, intuitive quality.
-The couple may understand each other without words, sharing a sensitivity to unspoken cues and the kind of communication that operates beneath the surface of language.
-There can be a sense that the most important things between them do not need to be said aloud.
+Davison Mercury in the twelfth house gives the partnership’s communication a subtle, intuitive quality.
+The couple may understand each other through unspoken cues, shared silences, and the kind of knowing that bypasses verbal articulation.
+There is often a sense that the most important communication between the partners happens below the threshold of conscious awareness.

-Explore your Davison chart with our birth chart calculator.
+Explore your relationship charts with our birth chart calculator.